Ever wondered what it’s like to be a digital nomad?

 Marcel: We’re on the road since 2013 basically.
 But that doesn’t mean that we haven’t been back home since then.
 We regularly go back to Germany and visit our friends and family.
 Sometimes for Christmas, sometimes in the summer (when it’s supposed to be hot in Europe, which is not always the case in Germany).
 Then we stay in our parents’ home so we can save much money for accommodations which are obviously much more expensive there than in Southeast Asia.
 And our parents are happy to stay with us for a couple of weeks.

-We don’t know how long we will continue this, to be honest.
+We don’t know how long we will continue Home is Where Your Bag Is blog, to be honest.
 At some point, both of us want to have kids and family so we will have to settle down and choose a place to stay for a long period eventually.
 At the moment, our home base is Koh Phangan but it’s not a place where you can stay for many years and have a family.
 On the other hand, we don’t think too much about the future and let things just happen.

 How do you stay healthy?
 Do you have any health tips for long term travel?